fluentassertions/fluentassertions/docs/documentation.md

 }
 ```

-The above will batch the 2 failures, and throw an exception at the point of disposing the `AssertionScope` displaying both errors.
+The above will batch the two failures, and throw an exception at the point of disposing the `AssertionScope` displaying both errors.

 E.g. Exception thrown at point of dispose contains: